EllaSuza/ellasuza.github.io/documentationella/modelamachine.md

 : in comparison to our Shopbot milling machine, this machine has a small bed for milling : the milling bits are fragile, use them with care
-: avoid touching the copper plate or sacrificial layer with your fingers too much : because we are working with very small measurements, even ever so slight unevenness in any o
+: avoid touching the copper plate or sacrificial layer with your fingers too much : because we are working with very small measurements, even an ever so slight unevenness within any of the surfaces can influence the final product

 ##### ITS STRUCTURE

 - The bed of the modela has 4 layers